 Skip to content

-In this issue of the newsletter, we’re featuring articles about the background of ELSI and the KP Research Bank; an interview with Chuck McAvoy, one of the original members of our Community Advisory Board and Access and Review Committee; and highlights from recently approved KP Research Bank projects.
+In this issue of the newsletter, we’re featuring articles about the genotyping of the KP Research Bank samples, the KP Research Bank’s project to study the gut microbiome, and highlights from recently approved KP Research Bank projects.

-Thank you for your continued interest in the Research Bank.
-My colleagues and I wish you a happy new year.
+Thank you for your continued interest in the KP Research Bank.
+My colleagues and I hope you have an enjoyable summer.

 Devin Absher, PhD